 Watson: Holmes was unable to prove that Ms. Carruthers was killed by arsenic.
 Nor was he able to prove that she was killed by ingesting death cap mushrooms.
 Hence, Holmes was unable to prove that Ms. Carruthers death was due to arsenic or death caps.

 This is a tricky one.
 Can you see the flaw?
 What did Watson fail to consider?
 Well, what about the possibility that Holmes eliminated every other potential cause of death save arsenic poisoning or death caps?
 Watson missed that in reaching his conclusion.
 If Holmes eliminated everything else, we could accurately say that Holmes proved the death was caused by arsenic or death caps, even if he didn’t know exactly which of the two did her in.
-(Wikipedia informs me that they have similar symptoms, by the way).
+(Wikipedia informs me that they have similar symptoms the way).

-Now, it might be true that Holmes was indeed unable to prove that Ms. Carruthers death was due to arsenic or death caps, but from the evidence given (these premises), we can’t know for sure one way or the other.
-Maybe he proved it was just these two things, maybe he didn’t.
+Now, it might be true that Holmes was indeed unable to prove that Ms. Carruthers’s death was due to arsenic or death caps, but from the evidence given (these premises), we can’t know for sure one way or the other.
+Maybe he proved it was just these two things, and maybe he didn’t.
 What we do know, however, is that these premises don’t support this conclusion.

 That brings us to one of the most important things to understand about LSAT flaws: whether the conclusion or the premises are actually true or not has nothing to do with whether the argument is flawed.
 Let’s look at that in more detail.

 Here is an argument, one that is NOT actually flawed:

 Premise 1: If you can fly, then you are a bird.

 But wait, you might say, that’s clearly wrong.
 We all know in real life that President Obama is not a bird.
 It doesn’t affect the validity of the argument, which makes no errors in reasoning.
 If these premises were true, then this conclusion must be true as well.